shulgaalexey/sort_in_file/README.md

 Main requirements are following:
 * the file may be small, big or very big
-* the file may contain integers or something else
+* the file may contain unsigned integers or something else
 * the sorting may be performed in a single-treaded or multi-threaded mode

-The module implements a conception of Bucket Sort, which defined as following:
+The module implements a conception of Bucket Sort, which is defined as following:

 BucketSort(arr[], n)
 * Create n empty buckets